 Ethics is an integral part of accounting, embedded in each decision we make that forms the basis of day-to-day practices and behaviour.
 Therefore effort is required in order to understand ethical concepts whilst we are studying as their application in the workplace is wide reaching and significant.

-Three fundamental areas that are essential to understand
+Three fundamental areas

 Firstly, AAT’s Code of Professional Ethics is a principles-based code rather than a rules-based one.
 In other words it adopts an integrity centred approach which expects its members to want to do the right thing rather than just follow rules.

 Some rules are clear cut, we can all agree on the rules in sports.
 However, rules can sometimes be arbitrary and lack the flexibility to deal with situations in an ethical way.
 Even a straightforward situation such as how a batsman gets out in cricket, is complicated by the possibility of them being given out ‘leg before wicket’ if the batsman blocks the stumps with their legs.

 The laws of cricket are written in great detail, covering every foreseeable scenario.
 These are enforced by the umpire.
 But this is more difficult for businesses and organisations.

 They can write rules-based codes but as we all have different thoughts and views about moral issues and fairness, if we disagree with the rules there can be a temptation to break them or find a way of bending them.